asherp/hourly/docs/Multi-Repo.md

 ### Report groupings

 `report.grouping` will determine how labor will be grouped for time sheets and plotting.
-Which grouping you choose depends on your time tracking needs.
+This grouping is designed to be flexible to fit your time tracking needs.

 #### Labor distributed accross repos, branches, and developer